SHendrick05/Streaming/README.md

 # Basic offline video streaming service
-This was set as a Computer Science project from my school, to test our implementation of searching algorithms.
+This was set as a Computer Science project from Turton School as part of the GCSE CS course.

 # Features
 - Upload videos